rogercampos/kick_ahead/README.md

-# KickAhead
+# Kick Ahead

-Allows you to push code to be executed in the future.
-The code is organized in Jobs with the same API sidekiq has:
+Kick Ahead allows you to push code to be executed in the future.
+The code is organized in Jobs with a simple API:

 ```ruby
 class MyJob < KickAhead::Job